 The tensor-computation programs found in image-processing and machine-learning kernels often take the form of complex mathematical pipelines.
-The program expressed below in Halide [Ragan-Kelley et al. 2013] contains the definition of a simple pipeline comprising two stages where the first one reads from an input tensor f and the second stage, defining the output, computes each cell as the sum of two adjacent values computed in the first stage.
+The program expressed below in Halide [35] contains the definition of a simple pipeline comprising two stages where the first one reads from an input tensor f and the second stage, defining the output, computes each cell as the sum of two adjacent values computed in the first stage.
 It is followed by the scheduling directives that optimize this program into a tiled, two-stage schedule, which is generally accomplished by splitting a single loop into a nested outer and inner loop pair.
-This common scheduling strategy is useful for optimization in tensor-computation pipelines since it maintains a degree of producer/consumer locality proportional to the size of the inner generation, while also reducing the amount of redundant computation in pipelines with windows of computation that share values between iterations.
+This common scheduling strategy is useful for optimization in tensor-computation pipelines since it maintains a degree of producer/consumer locality proportional to the size of the inner